 Ally Financial Inc. (together with its consolidated subsidiaries unless the context otherwise requires, Ally, the Company, we, us, or our) is a financial-services company with the nation's largest all-digital bank and an industry-leading automotive financing and insurance business, driven by a mission to "Do It Right" and be a relentless ally for customers and communities.
 The Company serves customers through a full range of online banking services (including deposits, mortgage lending, point-of-sale personal lending and credit-card products) and securities brokerage and investment advisory services.
 The Company also includes a corporate finance business that offers capital for equity sponsors and middle-market companies.
-Ally is a Delaware corporation and is registered as a BHC under the BHC Act and an FHC under the GLB Act.
+On December 31, 2023, we committed to sell our point-of-sale financing business, Ally Lending.
+Refer to Note 2 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2023, for further information.
+Ally is a Delaware corporation and is registered as a BHC under the BHC Act, and an FHC under the GLB Act.